Domestic Industry

 In India, the merchant metallurgical coke capacities are largely situated in western India, logistics and proximity to a large consumer market being the primary factors contributing to this skewed concentration.

 In the East, there are a large number of small cokeries with capacities ranging between 6,000 TPA to 48,000 TPA.
 Their cumulative capacity is estimated at around 50 lac TPA.
-These units are primarily situated near the Dhanbad coal belt.
-Besides, there are government-owned coke plants on the east coast.
+These units are primarily situated near the Dhanbad coal belt. .

 All Rights Reserved | A GNCL creation | Disclaimer | Sitemap